sfbrigade/open_ballot/README.md

 $ npm install

-$ export PATH=./node_modules/.bin:$PATH # You’ll need to do this everytime you open your shell OR add it to your virtualenv's active script
+$ export PATH=./node_modules/.bin:$PATH # You’ll need to do this everytime you open your shell
+#OR add it to your virtualenv's activate script

 $ pip install -e /path/to/this/project